This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Tours from El Calafate to Perito Moreno Glacier

 A very easy way to get to Perito Moreno Glacier and Los Glaciares National Park is on one of the organized tours from El Calafate.
 This way, you’ll get transport to the glacier as well as a knowledgeable guide to show you around.

-When you consider the price of the bus, you can actually get a full-day organized guided tour for only a few dollars more.
-This particular tour is super cheap and includes pick-up at your hotel.
-For an extra fee you can also add on
+Plus when you consider the price of the bus, you can actually get a full-day organized guided tour for only a few dollars more.